-Cornwall in summer is lovely !
+Cornwall is lovely in summer!

 We leave and drive through the skinniest country lanes.
 When faced with a VW van we have to back up and the car gets scratched – not happy!
 But on we go and stop at a few coastal places.

-Our drive after this takes us past the award winning Cornish Pasty, so we HAVE to stop!
+Our drive after this takes us past the award-winning Cornish Pasty.
+So we HAVE to stop!

 We head to the seaside and get a laugh out of the groups hanging out and being cool.

 The guys hang out in groups.
 They mingle and chat.
 They seem not to prefer sitting or lying down to busk under the sun.

 Next is St. Ives.
 We park on the top of the hill (parking costs everywhere you go to) and we wander down to stick our toes in the white sand.

 The beach feels fantastic.
 The sun, the sand and the people we meet.

 We even see a couple of famous people but we forget who they are which we find funny!